-Photo 2 - Looking south along SBL where ponded water was observed just off the pavement.
+Photo 2 - Looking south along SBL.

 Photo 3: Looking north from the south end of the site near the 1800 mm diameter culvert.

 Photo 4: Looking northeast at transverse cracking on the pavement at the middle portion of the site.